xylonzinho/ShadowMountPlusPlus/README.md

   - Install OSFMount: https://www.osforensics.com/tools/mount-disk-images.html.
   - Keep `make_image.bat` and `New-OsfExfatImage.ps1` in the same folder.
   - Run `cmd.exe` as Administrator.
+  - If you build an exFAT image manually instead of using the script, keep the cluster size at `64 KB` or you may lose performance.
 - Usage:
   - `make_image.bat "C:\images\game.exfat" "C:\payload\APPXXXX"`
 - Behavior: